ibm-cloud-architecture/refarch-asset-analytics/docs/cassandra/readme.md

 * **Column** – A column is a data structure which contains a column name, a value and a timestamp.
 The columns and the number of columns in each row may vary in contrast with a relational database where data are well structured.

 ## Cassandra deployment

-### Deploying on "Docker Edge for desktop" kubernetes
+### Deploying on "Docker Edge for desktop" kubernetes for development
 As pre-requisite you need Docker Edge and enable kubernetes (see this [note](https://docs.docker.com/docker-for-mac/kubernetes/)).
 Then you can use our script `deployCassandra.sh` under the `scripts` folder or run the following commands one by one:

 * create cassandra headless service, so application accesses it via KubeDNS.
 If you do wish to connect an application to cassandra, use the KubeDNS value of `cassandra.default.svc.cluster.local`, the alternate is to use Ingress rule and set a hostname as cassandra.green.case.
 The `casssandara-ingress.yml` file defines such Ingress.